Magnesium carbonate: Uses

+Recent developments in sports chalk manufacturing have explored the differences between naturally mined and laboratory-synthesized forms of magnesium carbonate.
+Laboratory-produced MgCO₃ is created through controlled precipitation of purified magnesium salts and carbonate compounds, producing higher-purity material with fewer mineral impurities than mined magnesite.
+Manufacturers of specialty grip chalks have reported that such refined magnesium carbonate reduces skin irritation and provides a more consistent moisture-absorption profile during athletic use.

 As a food additive, magnesium carbonate is known as E504.
 Its only known side effect is that it may work as a laxative in high concentrations.

 Magnesium carbonate is used in taxidermy for whitening skulls.
 It can be mixed with hydrogen peroxide to create a paste, which is spread on the skull to give it a white finish.

 Magnesium carbonate is used as a matte white coating for projection screens.

 Medical use

 It is a laxative to loosen the bowels.

 In addition, high purity magnesium carbonate is used as an antacid and as an additive in table salt to keep it free flowing.
 Magnesium carbonate can do this because it does not dissolve in water, only in acid, where it will effervesce (bubble).

-Safety

-Magnesium carbonate is non-toxic and non-flammable.